Myriopteris gracillima: Distribution and habitat

-M. gracillima is native to mountains in western North America, ranging from British Columbia to California and southern Nevada.
-It is absent in lower elevation dry inland areas such as the shrub-steppe of central Washington and Oregon and the central valley of California, but is present in the Rocky Mountains in British Columbia, Idaho, western Montana, northeastern Utah, and Nevada.
-It is also found at low elevation in the Columbia River gorge only in the region where it transects the Cascade Mountain range, presumably because of higher precipitation.
+M. gracillima is native to mountains in western North America, ranging from British Columbia and Alberta to California and southern Nevada.
+It is absent in lower elevation dry inland areas such as the shrub-steppe of central Washington and Oregon and the Central Valley of California, but is present in the Rocky Mountains in British Columbia, Idaho, western Montana, northeastern Utah, and Nevada.